Welcome to Our AAU Basketball Program!

 A: Notification to the Office needs to be made immediately if a player cannot attend a tryout session and would still like to be considered for a team.
 The office will work with the parent to determine if the player should attend another tryout session.
 Payment is not refunded if a player cannot make a scheduled tryout session.

-Q: How many tryouts are there for FALL Season?
+Q: How many tryouts are there for SPRING Season?

 A: Tryouts consist of two (2) 90-minute tryout sessions.
 Players are expected to attend both tryouts.